 Leila Rose was 10 months old when she was diagnosed with a rare and aggressive cancer in 2009.
 She was diagnosed and treated at a leading children’s hospital in Australia.
 Her cancer was so rare that the hospital had only seen two other cases.

-Our fight for her life showed us the pain and frustration experienced by families when their kids are diagnosed with rare and incurable diseases.
+Our fight for her life showed us the pain and frustration experienced by families when their kids are diagnosed with rare childhood cancers.